n0nuser/n0nuser.github.io/content/posts/emailserver/index.md

 home_mailbox = Maildir/
 ```

-To be able to receive emails from outside the server, we need to map the domain to localhost.
-With this, every email that comes to our server directed to "user@mydomain" will be received by "user@localhost", and thus, will be received by the system user (local user).
+To receive emails from outside the server, we need to map the domain to localhost.
+With this, every email that is sent to "user@mydomain" will be received by "user@localhost" (local user).

 File **/etc/postfix/vmailbox**: